-Title IX of the Education Amendments of 1972 provides: "No person in the United States "On the basis of sex" includes sex, gender, sexual orientation, gender identity and transgender status.ted to discrimination under any education program or activity receiving Federal financial assistance."
+Title IX of the Education Amendments of 1972 provides: "No person in the United States shall, on the basis of sex, be excluded from participation, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance."
+The phrase "on the basis of sex" includes sex, gender, sexual orientation, gender identity and transgender status.

-In accordance with Title IX as interpreted by the Department of Education, the university recognizes the following as conduct violations within the meaning of Title IX, provided that the context and circumstances of the conduct fall within the scope of Title IX, including but not limited to that the complainant was in the United States at the time of the alleged conduct, that the complainant be participating in or seeking to participate in the university's education program or activity at the time of the complaint, and that the conduct have occurred in the context of the university's education program or activity:
+In accordance with Title IX as interpreted by the Department of Education, the University recognizes the following as conduct violations within the meaning of Title IX, provided that the context and circumstances of the conduct fall within the scope of Title IX, including but not limited to that the complainant was in the United States at the time of the alleged conduct, that the complainant be participating in or seeking to participate in the University's education program or activity at the time of the complaint, and that the conduct have occurred in the context of the University's education program or activity: